 The Samsung NU7300 is a decent 4k TV without much curved competition, but if you're willing to give up the curve then one of these competing models may be a better choice.

 The Samsung NU7300 is marginally better than the Samsung NU7100.
-The NU7300 is a touch brighter, and has a slightly faster response time so there is less motion blur.
+The NU7300 is a touch brighter, and has a slightly faster response time but this may be just due to small variances between panels.
 Overall, there is no major difference between the two though.
 The NU7100 is available in a wider variety of sizes.

 The Samsung NU8000 is better than the Samsung NU7300.
 The NU8000 is much brighter and better able to overcome glare in a bright room.
 The NU8000 has a faster response time and is able to remove judder from most sources.
 The NU8000 also has new gaming features, including Auto Low Latency Mode and VRR (variable refresh rate).